City taxis come in three main incarnations in Iran.

 If your destination has no known street address, tell the driver the name of the place and the nearest square, main road or other landmark.

 Agency taxis, or ‘telephone’ taxis, are ordered by phone.
 Any hotel can arrange an agency taxi (often with the manager’s brother behind the wheel).
 These are the most expensive taxis but you get a better car, the comfort of knowing there will be someone to complain to if anything goes wrong and, possibly, a driver who speaks English.
 One reader wrote to say that lone women are advised to get someone to call them a taxi if they’re travelling after dark, thus avoiding being hooted at or ignored by dozens of drivers as they try to hail one.
-Demand is such that Tehran has a women-only taxi company – female drivers, female passengers, no groping.
+Demand is such that Tehran and other cities (Yazd among them) have women-only taxis – female drivers, female passengers, no groping.

 Most Iranian towns and cities have local bus services.
 Because local buses are often crowded and can be difficult to use unless you know exactly where you’re going, most travellers use the Metro, where possible, or shared and private taxis instead.

 Bus numbers and destinations are usually only marked in Farsi, so you need to do a lot of asking around – most people will be happy to help (even if you don’t entirely understand their reply).
-Except in Shiraz and on one private operator in Tehran, tickets must be bought at little booths along main streets, or at local bus terminals, before you get on the bus.
+Except in Shiraz and (sometimes) in Tehran, tickets must be bought at little booths along main streets, or at local bus terminals, before you get on the bus.
 Tickets cost a few cents.

 Small children of both genders and all women have to sit at the back of the bus.
 This segregation can be complicated if you are travelling as a mixed couple and need to discuss when to get off.
 You must give your ticket to the driver either when you get on or off, depending on the local system.
 Women must pass their tickets to the driver while leaning through the front door of the bus and then board the bus using the back door.